lokesh7296/technical-writing-portfolio/README.md

 - Docker
 - Jenkins
 - AWS
-I am building my technical writing portfolio to improve my skills and help others learn technology
+  my goal is to create helpful technical content for beginners and improve my technical writing skills

+  ## Articles
+  1. What is Linux?
+  more articas will be added soon
+  Thank you for visiting my portfolio.